-- That long-winded letter was typical of a government bureaucratic.
+- That long-winded letter was typical of a government bureaucracy.

 Assure means “to guarantee” or “be convinced” that something will happen.

-- I can assure you that the increase will be more than the rate of inflation.
+- I can assure you that the increase will be more than the inflation rate.

 Ensure means “to make sure” that something will happen.

-- Fill your tank now to ensure that you can make the trip without having to stop.
+- Fill your tank now to ensure you can make the trip without stopping.